Content Marketing for Dentists: 8 Do’s and Don’ts for Effective Dental Web Content

 Dental content marketing is more than just a buzzword.
 It’s a proven strategy that can keep your website relevant, improve your search engine rankings and attract visitors to your site, where they can feel compelled to use your dental services.

-Because dental website marketing is so crucial to increasing traffic and finding new patients, there are clear strategies that revolve around your dental content.
-Some practices will go straight to dental marketing websites, but there are many things you can do right now on your own.
+Because dental website marketing is so crucial to increasing traffic and finding new patients, there are clear strategies that revolve around your dental web content.
+Some practices you’ll want to outsource to dentist web content writers, but there are many things you can do right now on your own.
 Review these eight do’s and don’ts of dental website marketing to help you create an effective website.

 1. Do Showcase Your Unique Value Proposition

 Your dental practice is not the only game in town.
 Think about what sets you apart from your competitors, a quality otherwise known as your unique value proposition (UVP).
 Why should patients schedule an appointment with you instead of with another local dentist?
-Content marketing for dentists with a UVP in mind can differentiate you among competitors.
-Run through these three steps to help you discover your practice’s value:
+Content writing for dentists with a UVP in mind can differentiate you from competitors.
+When writing dental web content (or when outsourcing to a dental writer) run through these three steps to help you discover your practice’s value:

 Identify Your Target Market